pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1130 & 1131 My First Answer

+Today I finally write my first tutorial, in this tutorial I explain what Stack and Heap in Java is, and how these works in the JVM, well for my this is a great achieve.
+Always I want to write some type of tutorial, but never choose a topic or I feel the imposter syndrome.
+Only you need to lose the fear.

 ##### Day 1129 Learning & Practice Java

 Today I am reading and practicing a lot of Java in the Effective Java book.
 Well the Enum part is amazing,